Workday/canvas-kit/modules/_labs/pagination/react/README.md

 #### total: number

-> The total number of items
+> The total number of items.

 #### pageSize: number

-> The number of items to display per page
+> The number of items to display per page.

 #### currentPage: number

-> The current page being displayed
+> The current page being displayed.

 #### onPageChange: (page: number) => void

-> Dispatch which is invoked when the page is changed
+> Dispatch which is invoked when the page is changed.

 ### Optional

 #### showLabel?: boolean

-> Shows a label below the pagination bar describing the items currently being viewed
+> Shows a label below the pagination bar describing the items currently being viewed.

 #### showGoTo?: boolean

 > Shows a box adjacent to the pagination bar where a page can be entered and is submitted when
-> 'Enter' key is pressed
+> 'Enter' key is pressed.

-#### dataLabel?: string
+#### customLabel?: (from: number, to: number, items: number, itemLabel: string) => string;

-> Replaces the default 'item' label with a data type, ex 'candidate'
+> A function to build a custom label below the pagination bar.